Benjamin Zuskin: Execution

 As a prominent member of the Jewish Anti-Fascist Committee, he was arrested at a hospital while being treated for nervous exhaustion.
 He was suffering from depression and was put to sleep by pharmacological means, which was popular method for treating depression back then.
-The KGB took him from the hospital while he was asleep.
+The MGB took him from the hospital while he was asleep.
 He awoke in a cell at Moscow's Lubyanka prison.
 Zuskin was later executed on Joseph Stalin's orders in the event known as the Night of the Murdered Poets on August 12, 1952.